cobbinma/MARS_ROVER/README.md

 # MARS_ROVER
+## Instructions
+Please compile whole project and run main method from Control_Rover class.
+Input file should be named "input.txt" and placed in root directory.
+Input.txt file is included in root directory as example.
+Assumption is made that any input files are correct and do not contain errors.
+Due to time contrainsts no collision detection is included in project.

 ## Mars Rover technical Challenge
 The problem below requires some kind of input.
 You are free to implement any mechanism for feeding input into your solution (for example, using